-Figure 1.
-Conceptual diagram of this bookchapter, depicting technology transfer from bionanotechnology to architecture.
+Fig. 1 Conceptual diagram of this bookchapter.

-9.1.1.
-Current Application Fields of Nanotechnology in Architecture
+1.I.
+Current application fields of nanotechnology in architecture

-Literature research for nanotechnological applications in architecture gives an overview of the present state of the art.
-As proposed by Gruber P. in "Biomimetics in Architecture" in 2008 [3] architecture is interpreted as a multiscale discipline, from nanoscale to regional and urban planning.
+Literature research was carried out for nanotechnological applications in architecture, to give an overview of the present state of the art.
+As proposed by Gruber P. in "Biomimetics in Architecture" in 20083 architecture is interpreted as multiscale discipline, from nanoscale to regional and urban planning.
 In general nanotechnology delivers functional optimisation of specific characteristics of building and construction materials.
-Comprehensive collections of nanotechnological applications in architecture are given by S. Leydecker [4] and the association of German engineers VDI [5].
+Comprehensive collections of nanotechnological applications in architecture are given by S. Leydecker4 and the association of German engineers VDI5.
 Nanotechnology and a biomimetic approach have already delivered new products for architecture and building industry.

-Innovations in the field of nanotechnology in architecture are made possible by means of further developments in chemistry, physics and material science.
-In the following, current research aims are presented:
+By means of further development in chemistry, physics and material science innovation in the field of nanotechnology in architecture are made possible.
+In the following, present research aims are presented:

-- Production of new nano-objects and nano-systems, for example spheres, crystals, plates, fibres, layers and branching structures. - Design, control and regulation of new or optimised material characteristics, for example chemical reactivity, hardness, flow properties, colour and transparency, protective function, electrical conductivity and magnetism. - Improvement of materials and production processes, also concerning environmental and economic issues. - Solution of complex problems in a smart and economic way. - Improvement of interior climate, comfort of living and safety in buildings.
+- Production of new nano-objects and nano-systems, for example spheres, crystals, plates, fibres, layers and branching structures. - Design, control and regulation of new or optimised material characteristics, for example chemical reactivity, hardness, flow properties, colour and transparency, protective function, electrical conductivity and magnetism. - Improvement of materials and production processes, also concerning environmental and economic issues. - Solution of complex problems in an intelligent and economic way. - Improvement of interior climate, comfort of living and safety in buildings. - Improvement of durability of buildings, amongst others elements the facades, windows, doors, roofs etc. - Reduction of energy consumption.

-- Improvement of durability of buildings, amongst others elements the facades, windows, doors, roofs etc. - Reduction of energy consumption. - Improvement of energy efficiency and durability of cement-bound materials. - Improvement of durability of tarmac (a widely used pavement material).
+- Improvement of energy efficiency and durability of cement-bound materials. - Improvement of durability of tarmac, a widely used pavement material.